peter-power-594/WordpressMarkupMarkdown/readme.txt

 The content is saved with the markdown syntax in the database and is rendered on the frontend via wordpress native filters thanks to the [Parsedown](https://parsedown.org) PHP library.

 This extension rocks:
+- v3.9: Adding compatibility with the bbPress plugin via an autoplug
 - v3.8: Adding support for using # signs as ordered list
 - v3.7: Adding support for selective heading levels
 - v3.6: Performance improvements with spellchecker and suggestions